RobbinLawFlutter/flutter-demos-all/a-enviroment-setup/a-environment-setup/a-setup-test-drive.md

 ## Test Drive Tool Chain

-- Test drive our tools.
-When within VS Code go to `View/CommandPallet/Flutter: New Project`, name it `testdrive1` and store it in `C:\FlutterDev\FlutterRepos`.
+- Before we create a new `Project`, we need to have our `Android Virtual Machine` running.
+From within `Android Studio` under `more actions` click on the `virtual device manager`, and start a vm.
-- Start an android virtual machine from `Android Studio` if not already started.
+- When within VS Code go to `View/CommandPallet/Flutter: New Project`, name it `testDrive1` and store it in `C:\FlutterDev\FlutterRepos`.
 - If needed connect VS Code to the virtual machine by clicking on `No Device` in the lower right corner of VS Code.
 - Run the app without debugging.
 The first time it will take a while to compile and download to the vm.